Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter9.md

 ### For Sport

 Growing up I’ve always been a competitive person, especially playing sports like baseball and basketball, CTF’s are no different.
 There is a rush of excitement (at least for me) competing against other like-minded practitioners or analysts to see how you stack up.
+You can even be anonymous while playing.
+Part of the fun is coming up with a creative handle / username to compete with.
+It also keeps the commentary and your competitors on their toes.

 I personally like to problem solve and to be challenged which is part of the reason why I enjoy playing.

 ### For Profit

 I put profit in quotations because many may construe that as a compensation type objective.
-While many CTF challenges do have prizes such as challenge coins or swag (like awesome branded clothing) that’s not completely the profit I’m talking about here.
+While many CTF challenges do have prizes such as challenge coins or swag ( awesome branded clothing anyone?!) that’s not completely the profit I’m talking about here.
 The profit is the knowledge you gain from playing.
 I’ve done competitions where I never knew how to analyze memory dumps at all and I learned at least the basics of where to look for evidence and new techniques to try later on in real world scenarios.

 > "Commit yourself to lifelong learning.
 The most valuable asset you'll
 > ever have is your mind and what you put into it." - Albert Einstein

 The knowledge you gain from the “practice” will inevitably help you in the future, it's just a matter of time.
+Seriously, you don't know what you don't know.
+Remember when I said you can be anonymous?
+It doesn't matter if you get 10 points or 1000 points, as long as you learn something new and have fun while doing so, that's all that matters.

 ## Toss a Coin in the Tip Jar